-- 1. The entry fees of all CCA members in good standing are guaranteed at all CCA approved rodeos. - Contestants have from one hour before the rodeo to one hour after the rodeo to pay their entry fees.
-Entry fees can also be paid online until noon on the Friday after call in entries. - 3.
-Any contestant who competes and does not pay must be reported to the CCA within 24 hours by the rodeo secretary.
-Contestant will be charged a \$25 fine and will be placed on Suspended list until entry fees and fine are paid. - 4.
+- 1. The entry fees of all CCA members in good standing are guaranteed at all CCA approved rodeos. - 2.
+Contestants have from one hour before the rodeo to one hour after the rodeo to pay their entry fees.
+Entry fees can also be paid online until noon on the Friday after call in entries.

+- 3. Any member, who competes at a rodeo and does not pay entry fees, will be charged a late payment fee of \$25.00 for the first offence and will double with every offence following. - 4.
 Any member entering contestants other than themselves will be responsible for the entry fees for all contestants he enters and will be suspended if these entry fees are not paid.